 “Keep going.” the Wizard looks at me rather concerned.
 A little too concerned for my comfort.
 “I am sure you will find a way.”

 “I’m cutting down on expenses.”
 I think out loud.
 “I’ll just need to find more work.”

 “That’s a good start.” the Wizard says kindly.

 “It is.”
 I nod and then flash him a full smile.
-“I received a nails client request for Nisha this morning…”
+“I received a nails client request for the White Queen this morning…”

 “Send it to her.” the Wizard pushes.